emmetio/emmet-docs/src/documents/actions/update-image-size/index.html.md

 run: emmet.update_image_size
 </textarea>

-Note that action also works for absolute URLs: it will start searching for requested file from host file’s folder and then will traverse up the tree.
+Note that this action also works for absolute URLs: it will start searching for requested file from host file’s folder and then will traverse up the tree.